GDSL-UL/san/docs/05-multilevel_01.md

 * Crossed classified structures eg. individuals may work and live in different neighbourhoods
 * Multiple membership structure eg. individuals may have two different work places

-Why should we care about the structure of the data?
+*Why should we care about the structure of the data?*
 * *Draw correct statistical inference*: Failing to recognise hierarchical structures will lead to underestimated standard errors of regression coefficients and an overstatement of statistical significance.
 Standard errors for the coefficients of higher-level predictor variables will be the most affected by ignoring grouping.
 * *Link context to individual units*: We can link and understand the extent of group effects on individual outcomes eg. how belonging to a certain socio-economic group influences on future career opportunities.
-* *Spatial dependency*:Recogniding the hierarchical structure of data may help mitigate the effects of severe spatial autocorrelation.
+* *Spatial dependency*: Recognising the hierarchical structure of data may help mitigate the effects of severe spatial autocorrelation.

 Quickly, let us get a better idea about the data and look at the number of OAs nested within LSOAs and MSOAs